Frequently Asked Questions

 Blinder was incubated in Australasia, where teams from the biggest male and female pro sports leagues have been testing the system since mid-2016.
 You can see a few of our testimonials here.

-PR managers in pro sport need to generate coverage to fill stadiums and look after sponsors, while also respecting the privacy and performance goals of their athletes.
+PR managers in pro sport need to generate coverage to engage fans, fill stadiums and look after sponsors, while also respecting the privacy and performance goals of their athletes.
 That can be a tough tightrope to walk.

 If you were very fancy and organised, you could make every one of your team members simultaneously available, on their own mobile phones, to fans after training.
 You could record all these calls in one 15min window, package them up, and have a stack of content to share through podcasts and social media.